Positive Results from Interim Analysis of 'GEN-001' Plus avelumab (Bavencio®) Phase II Trial

+- Positive primary endpoint result of objective response rate (ORR) from the planned interim analysis of Phase II trial in advanced gastric/gastroesophageal junction adenocarcinoma (GC/GEJ).

+- Top-line data of the final analysis from Phase II to be announced in the second half of next year.

-SEOUL, South Korea, May 19, 2023 /PRNewswire/ -- Genome & Company (CEO: Pae, Jisoo), a global leading microbiome therapeutics developer, announced that this phase II trial (NCT05419362) will continue without modifications to move on to the second stage, based on the positive result of the interim analysis.
+SEOUL, South Korea, May 19, 2023 /PRNewswire/ -- Genome & Company (CEOs: Pae, Jisoo, Park, Hansoo), a global leading microbiome therapeutics developer, announced that this phase II trial (NCT05419362) will continue without modifications to move on to the second stage, based on the positive result of the interim analysis.

 On the basis of these results and in accordance with the predetermined hypothesis of the interim analysis, Genome & Company highly expect that the evidence for treatment with GEN-001 plus avelumab as a 3rd line of therapy for GC/GEJ will be strongly established.

-This is a Phase II study to evaluate the safety and efficacy of GEN-001 plus Avelumab as a ≥3rd line treatment for PD-L1 positive GC/GEJ patients regardless of prior immune-oncology treatment.
-Following enrollment of the 21st patient, a pre-planned interim analysis was conducted and results were reviewed by an independent data monitoring committee.
+This is a Phase II study to evaluate the safety and efficacy of GEN-001 plus Avelumab as a ≥3rd line treatment for PD-L1 positive GC/GEJ patients regardless of prior immune-oncology (IO) treatment.
+Following enrollment of the 21st patient, a pre-planned interim analysis was conducted and results were reviewed by an independent data monitoring committee (IDMC).

 As the observed ORR met the pre-determined criteria together with no safety concerns, the IDMC recommended to continue with the second stage without modifications and enroll additional 21 patients.
 The detailed results will be presented at an Oncology conference in the second half of 2023.
 The top-line data of the final analysis from Phase II are expected in the second half of next year.